jpritikin/coach/content/docs/services/pa-ifs.md

 {{% details "Do you work with other doses of psilomethoxin besides 300mg of dried Psilocybe powder?" %}}
 Lower doses are possible.
 With higher doses, a client's attention may be too firmly drawn innerward, impeding normal conversation.
-If there is an interest in exploring higher doses, it would be more sensible to do this separately from talk therapy.
+If there is an interest in exploring higher doses, it would be sensible to do this separately from talk therapy.
 {{% /details %}}